Automattic/Genericons/README.txt

 ____ _  _ ____ _  _ ____ ____ _    ____ ____
 |    |__| |__| |\ | | __ |___ |    |  | | __
 |___ |  | |  | | \| |__] |___ |___ |__| |__]

+V2.09:
+Updated Facebook icon to new version.
+Updated Instagram logo to use new one-color version.
+Updated Google+ icon to use same radius as Instagram and Facebook.
+Added a bunch of new icons, cog, unapprove, cart, media player buttons, tablet, send to tablet.

 V2.06:
 Included Base64 encoded version.
 This is necessary for Genericons to work with CDNs in Firefox.
 Firefox blocks fonts linked from a different domain.
 A CDN (typically s.example.com) usually puts the font on a subdomain, and is hence blocked in Firefox.